nvidia-kejones/notebook-analyzer/README.md

 - **API Dependencies**: LLM features require internet access and API availability
 - **Language Support**: Primarily designed for Python notebooks
 - **Complex Workflows**: May not capture intricate distributed training setups
+- **Token Expiration**: GitHub tokens may expire and need renewal

+## 🛠️ Troubleshooting

+### Common Issues

+**❌ "Not found (404)" for GitHub URLs**
+- Repository may be private (set `GITHUB_TOKEN`)
+- File may not exist at the specified path
+- Branch name may be incorrect

+**❌ "Forbidden (403)" errors**
+- Authentication required for private repository
+- GitHub token may be expired or have insufficient permissions
+- Rate limiting (wait and retry)

+**❌ Shell quoting issues with URLs**
+- Tool automatically handles most cases
+- For complex URLs, the tool will reconstruct them automatically
+- Use verbose mode (`-v`) to see URL reconstruction

+**❌ Local file not found**
+- Check file path spelling and existence
+- Ensure file has `.ipynb` extension
+- Verify file permissions

 ## 🤝 Contributing

 This tool is designed to be extensible.
 Areas for contribution:
 - Additional GPU model support
-- Enhanced pattern recognition
+- Enhanced pattern recognition for new frameworks
 - Improved runtime estimation models
 - Better compliance rule definitions
 - Support for additional notebook formats
+- Enhanced GitHub authentication methods

 ## 📄 License

 Apache 2.0.
-Please ensure compliance with relevant licensing terms.
+For external use, please ensure compliance with relevant licensing terms.

 ## 🆘 Support

 For issues with the tool:
-1. Check verbose output for detailed analysis
+1. **Check verbose output** (`-v`) for detailed analysis
-2. Verify environment variable configuration
+2. **Verify environment variables** are set correctly
-3. Test with a simple notebook first
+3. **Test with a simple public notebook** first
-4. Review the analysis methodology section
+4. **Check GitHub token permissions** for private repositories
+5. **Review the troubleshooting section** above

-For NVIDIA-specific notebook guidelines, refer to the official NVIDIA notebook standards documentation.
+For NVIDIA notebook guidelines, refer to the NVIDIA notebook standards documentation.